MBBS (AIIMS), MS (Surgery, AIIMS), MNAMS, FACS (USA), FICS (USA), FUICC

 Lung surgery often refers to removing lung tissue for damage repair, a biopsy, to stop the spread of cancer, or the removal of foreign objects such as fluid accumulation or blood in the lungs.
 When blood may need to be taken from the organ during another surgical procedure, lung surgery may be performed to mitigate its potential effects.
 Let us read more about lung surgery, why it may be needed, and how long it takes to remove a lung.
+How Long Does It Take to Recover from A Lung Transplant?

-A lung Surgery may be performed.
+A lung Surgery may be performed:

 Thoracotomy: This is a more conventional procedure, often known as open surgery, which involves the surgeon making a cut in the chest wall to provide access to the lung tissue that has to be repaired or removed.
 The rib cage is divided or a rib is removed during the invasive process.